Key Highlights

 There is always a need to establish a test environment similar to the production to ensure better quality, and preparing such testing environments demands extensive planning, proper execution, and management.
 Test Environment Management (TEM) aims to develop a stable and usable environment consisting of the necessary hardware, software, databases, and networking components to execute test scenarios and identify bugs.

-This blog covers 6 best practices that companies can use in 2024 to overcome the TEM implementation challenges and ensure their test environment management strategy is a complete success.
+This article covers 6 best practices that companies can use in 2025 to overcome the TEM implementation challenges and ensure their test environment management strategy is a complete success.

 What is Test Environment Management?

-Before diving deep, let's understand what is TEM.
+Before we begin, let's understand what is TEM.
 Test Environment Management involves supervising, handling, and managing enterprise-level test environments.
 It uses processes, tools, and resources to manage multiple configuration parts like software, hardware, databases, test data, and applications.

 What's tem?